Rule of lenity

-The rule of lenity, also called the rule of strict construction, is a principle of criminal statutory interpretation that requires that when a law is unclear or ambiguous, a court must apply the law in the manner that is most favorable to the defendant.
-The rule has a long history in the law and has been an important element of the relationship between the courts and the legislature, but its role in modern jurisprudence is less clear.
+The rule of lenity, also called the rule of strict construction, is a principle in criminal law that requires a court to interpret an ambiguous or unclear criminal statute in the way that is most favorable to the defendant.
+The rule has a long history in the English and American common law tradition and has been an important element of the relationship between the courts and the legislature, but its role in modern jurisprudence is less clear.

 Overview

 Today, determining legislative intent is a critical job that arises from the distinct and separate roles played by the judiciary and the legislature in administering justice.
 Judges are routinely required to apply the relevant laws and rules passed by the legislature to the decisions they make.
 There are reasons this can be difficult.

 For one, laws are intended to apply generally and it would be impossible for the legislature to foresee all the possible situations to which they might apply after their enactment.

+For the purpose of resolving this issue, courts have developed canons of interpretation.
 The rule of lenity is one such canon.
 Implicit in its provisions is the additional burden placed on the prosecution in a criminal case and the protection of individual rights against the powers of the state.
 It also furthers the fundamental principle of requiring notice in criminal law.
 Individuals should not be punished for their acts when the law fails to communicate to the public that such acts are forbidden.

 It is intended to apply only to those instances where the court recognizes the existence of more than one interpretation and where the decision that the court reaches harms or benefits the defendant to some greater or lesser degree.
 In that case, the rule requires the court to select the interpretation most beneficial (or least detrimental) to the defendant.